 If it wasn’t for Pink Turns Blue to create and release such songs, what other bands would be able to do it instead of you?

-Oh so many!
+Oh, so many!
 Really, the scene has become so much better in the last 10 years.
 My personal taste has quite a range: From the „young ones” I can enjoy Drab Majesty, She Past Away, Lebanon Hanover, Soviet Soviet and also a few old heroes like Sad Lovers, ChameleonsVox, Clan Of Xymox.
 I guess I like melancholic singing combined with at least one atmospheric guitar.

 Have you ever thought about what would have happened to your lives if there wasn’t for music?
 Do you ever wonder about this?

 Despite the events throughout history, it seems that mankind hasn’t learned much about behaving for their own good.
-To what extent can art actually improved the world as long as it seems it’s losing its authenticity?
+To what extent can art actually improve the world as long as it seems it’s losing its authenticity?

 It hasn’t and isn’t supposed to be.
 Art is more on the spiritual side.
 So it is connecting to your soul and gives you a place in the universe.
 It is soothing and/or uplifting strengthening.
 I always compare it to a smile or a hug.
-To change the world to the better you need real evolution.
+To change the world for the better you need real evolution.
 This world is not made of this.
 We have to create beauty and authenticity despite this.
 You need to be happy preaching and doing good without expecting anything.

 To what important historical event would you see yourself playing and why?

 Well for me it is not.
 At best a good song is a universal form of communication.
 A deep down tale of your soul that can be understood by another soul.
 A song that speaks to your soul gives it a feeling of not being alone in the universe.
-And for me as the author it is the same.
+And for me as the author, it is the same.
 When I am lucky to come up with a story and a moving tune that touches my soul it is comforting sometimes healing.
-So for me it is a gift of quality and craft.
+So for me, it is a gift of quality and craft.
 Like storytelling.
-Understanding, abstraction and catching the moment of truth.
+Understanding, abstraction, and catching the moment of truth.
 Giving birth to a soul that wasn’t in this universe before is a miracle far beyond.

 Unfortunately, we don’t know of any yet.
 But we are always happy to meet new talent and help where we can.
-I am sure there must be great talent in Romania.
+I am sure there must be a great talent in Romania.

-In your long journey you must have visited so many places, I’m sure.
+In your long journey, you must have visited so many places, I’m sure.
 Is there a particular place you feel bound to in any way?
 Where did you have the most unusual happenings?

 I guess everybody likes New York.
-But in the end the clubs and festivals are the places where we really experience things.
+But in the end, the clubs and festivals are the places where we really experience things.
 I do like the vibe of clubs where people meet regularly to enjoy underground music.
 Or festivals that are open to underground music.
 The only other places I am very much attracted to are art exhibitions, ideally with special architecture like the Guggenheims in New York or Venice.